neuralmagic/sparsify/README.md

 ![Sparsify loss profiles](docs/userguide/images/image_28.jpg)

 ### Exporting a Recipe
-Currently Sparsify is focused on training aware optimizations; these allow much better loss recovery for a given target performance.
+Currently Sparsify is focused on training-aware optimizations; these allow much better loss recovery for a given target performance.
 A future release will enable the option of one-shot optimizations with limited to no retraining.

-Given that the optimization recipe is created with training aware optimizations, it must be exported for inclusion in your original training pipeline using [SparseML](https://github.com/neuralmagic/sparseml).
+Given that the optimization recipe is created with training-aware optimizations, it must be exported for inclusion in your original training pipeline using [SparseML](https://github.com/neuralmagic/sparseml).
 SparseML enables this inclusion with only a few lines of code for most training workflows.